← Back to Work

 The Audit

-To understand what was really happening, I ran a practical audit across key flows and the existing component library.
-The goal wasn't to build a perfect inventory — it was to find where the same user need was being solved differently, and to surface the structural gaps that were allowing inconsistency to accumulate.
+I ran a practical audit across key flows and the existing component library — not to build a perfect inventory, but to find where the same user need was being solved differently.

 INVESTIGATION

-To structure the audit findings and communicate them meaningfully to stakeholders, I evaluated the existing system against a five-point framework.
-Each dimension was chosen because it reflected a real cost the product was already paying — not an abstract ideal.
+To structure the findings and communicate them meaningfully, I evaluated the existing system against five dimensions — each chosen because it reflected a real cost the product was already paying.

-This framework shaped both the audit methodology and how findings were presented internally.
-It reframed the conversation from 'our UI looks inconsistent' to 'our current system structure is creating measurable overhead — here is the evidence.'
+This framework reframed the conversation from 'our UI looks inconsistent' to 'our current system structure is creating measurable overhead — here is the evidence.'

 KEY INSIGHTS

-A few things became clear quickly.
 Most inconsistencies weren't intentional design choices.
-They were local solutions created under time pressure by people doing their best with the tools and context available.
-Nobody set out to create a fragmented system — it accumulated quietly.
+They were local solutions created under time pressure.
+Nobody set out to fragment the system — it accumulated quietly, one sprint at a time.

 DESIGN STRATEGY